 A practical playbook: DEI benefits as infrastructure

-If you want DEI benefits initiatives that hold up over time, stop treating them like a list of add-ons.
-Treat them like infrastructure-designed for adoption, built for access, and governed for compliance.
+If you want DEI benefits initiatives that last, stop treating them like a list of add-ons.
+Treat them like infrastructure—designed for adoption, built for access, and governed for compliance.

 - Run a benefits friction audit before buying another vendor.
 Map where employees get stuck: discovery, eligibility, scheduling, prior auth, claims, billing.

-- Design for lower point-of-use barriers in high-impact areas.
-The earlier people can access care, the more equitable outcomes become.
+- Design for lower barriers at the point of use in high-impact areas.
+The earlier people can access care, the more equitable the outcomes.

 - Reduce reimbursement dependency where possible.
 “Pay upfront and file later” is a predictable equity killer.